 Does a wood fire get hot enough to blacksmith?

 **Absolutely.
-Check out our Project Gallery to see items forged with regular wood fuel.
 The forge will even reach welding heat provided the fire is deep enough, the coals are sized well, and the draft is properly adjusted.
 If you live where wood is easy to get, using it for free forging fuel is a wise path to self-sufficiency.

 Does a wood fire make excess sparks or smoke?